lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 **1. In session 3, we used the data UI and clicked "Get Team Data Table for Sim UI" to produce our team data for simulation.**

-**2. Now, let's go back to mtl.how/data in an Internet Explorer window and navigate to our eam_data_sim_ui folder.
-Copy (Ctrl+C) the name of our team data for sim UI file.
-We will use this to upload that file to the Sim UI.
+**2. Let's now go back to mtl.how/data in an Internet Explorer window and copy (Ctrl+C) the name of that team data file so we can upload it to the Sim UI.

+**3. The team data file for simulation is in our team folder, in the team_data_sim_ui folder.**

 ## Log in to the sim UI in Chrome
 **4. Log in to the sim UI.**